Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Concluding remarks and open questions

 \begin{problem} Establish the universality of (\ref{ineq:power_conc}) for general data distributions. \end{problem}

 Note that in this paper we established (\ref{ineq:power_conc}) by a precise mean and variance expansion for the sample distance covariance $\dcov_\ast^2(X,Y)$.
-This is the place where some specific form of the data generating distribution is crucially used, either through Gaussianity, or the (conjectured) aforementioned setting.
-By working with completely general data distributions, it is therefore of great interest to investigate:
+This is the place where the specific form of the data generating distribution in (\ref{def:main_dist}) is crucially used.
+As a preliminary step towards both power asymptotics and non-null CLT, it is therefore of great interest to investigate:

 \begin{problem} Obtain (asymptotic) mean and variance formulae for $\dcov_\ast^2(\bm{X},\bm{Y})$ for general data distributions in the \emph{entire} high dimensional regime $n\wedge p\wedge q\to \infty$. \end{problem}